April 8, 2026

 Another potential solution to this stage in the employee journey would be to streamline the online application process.
 This would mean allowing prospective employees to provide the information HR needs to make interviewing decisions while allowing the hiring team and prospective employees to spend less time on the application process.

-Hiring
+Hiring stage

 The next step in the employee journey map is the hiring stage.
 This includes the interview, candidate selection, and reaching out to candidates with decisions.

-Employee perspectives & goals
+Employee perspectives and goals

 If the goal isn’t necessarily just to land a job, what are job candidates looking for?
+During the hiring process, prospective employees are most concerned with:

 • Knowing how long the process is going to take